TkinterEP/ttkwidgets/docs/source/index.rst

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 2
    :caption: Contents:

    installation
    documentation
    authors
+   genindex

 License
 -------

-ttkwidgets: A collection of widgets for Tkinter's ttk extensions by various authors Copyright (C) RedFantom 2017
+ttkwidgets: A collection of widgets for Tkinter's ttk extensions by various authors.

+* Copyright (C) RedFantom 2017
-Copyright (C) The Python Team
+* Copyright (C) The Python Team
-Copyright (C) Mitja Martini 2008
+* Copyright (C) Mitja Martini 2008
-Copyright (C) Russell Adams 2011
+* Copyright (C) Russell Adams 2011
-Copyright (C) Juliette Monsel 2017
+* Copyright (C) Juliette Monsel 2017

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by